AtiVassileva/GamingWiki/README.md

 delete comments and replies no matter who added them.
 - 📡Reviews - add, edit or delete reviews no matter who wrote them.
 - 🤑Tips & Tricks - add, edit or delete tips & tricks no matter who wrote them.
+- 📱 Discussions - add, edit, delete discussions no matter who added them & join discussions and chat with other members in real time.

 # Helpers
 - Implemented filtration by genre for games and search by first letter.✅